Palestinian president's office urges US to reinstate his visa ahead of key UN meetings

 “We have been in contact since yesterday with Arab and foreign countries, especially those directly concerned with this issue.
 This effort will continue around the clock," he said.

-He urged other countries to put pressure on the Trump administration to reverse the decision, notably the countries that have organized a high-level conference on Sept.
-22 about reviving efforts for a two-state solution for the Middle East.
+He urged countries to put pressure on the Trump administration to reverse the decision, notably those nations that organized a high-level conference on Sept.
+22 about reviving efforts for a two-state solution in Israel and the Palestinian territories.
 It is co-hosted by France and Saudi Arabia.

-“The United Nations headquarters is a place of neutrality, a sanctuary dedicated to peace, where conflicts are resolved," he said Saturday.
-“The UN General Assembly … cannot suffer any restrictions on access.”
+"The U.N. headquarters is a sanctuary in the service of peace.
+It should not be subject to any access restrictions,'' he posted on X Saturday after meeting with his counterparts from around the EU.

+The EU's foreign policy chief Kaja Kallas issued a statement about the revoked visas saying: ‘’In light of the existing headquarters agreements between the U.N. and its host state, we urge for this decision to be reconsidered.''

-Abu Rudeineh also urged an end to Israel’s offensive in Gaza and "escalation in the West Bank, because none of this will lead to any solution.”
+Abu Rudeineh also called for an end to Israel’s offensive in Gaza and "escalation in the West Bank, because none of this will lead to any solution.”

 The move came as the Israeli military declared Gaza’s largest city a combat zone.
 Israel says Gaza City remains a stronghold of Hamas.